sboesen/remotely-save/README.md

 - **You should protect your `data.json` file.** The file contains sensitive information.
   - It's strongly advised **NOT** to share your `data.json` file to anyone.
   - It's usually **NOT** a good idea to check the file into version control.
 By default, the plugin tries to create a `.gitignore` file inside the plugin directory if it doesn't exist, for ignoring `data.json` in the `git` version control.
 If you know exactly what it means and want to remove the setting, please modify the `.gitignore` file or set it to be empty.

+## Migrating from Remotely Save
+The easiest way to migrate from Remotely Save (or other forks) to Remotely Secure is:

+1. Make a local, unencrypted backup of your files (make sure to synchronize all changes across your devices)
+2. Disable the remotely-save plugin
+3. Enable remotely-secure and set a new encryption password
+4. Delete the encrypted files in your cloud provider (or make a new S3 bucket in this case)
+5. Perform a sync using remotely-secure

 ## Questions, Suggestions, Or Bugs